wso2/docs-choreo-dev/en/docs/services/service-concepts.md

 # Service Concepts

-Choreo services allows you to create enterprise integration services incorporating complex business logic in a user-friendly low-code environment.
+Choreo services allow you to create enterprise integration services incorporating complex business logic in a user-friendly low-code environment.
 Here are some basic concepts which will help you understand Choreo services as you develop your services in the [Choreo Console]({{choreo_console}}).

 ## Service
 A service in Choreo is an enterprise integration service exposed via a REST API.
 Choreo provides a comprehensive set of pre-built service samples for you to clone, edit, and try out, depending on your requirement.